dot-pal/pal-homepage/docs/02_funding/06_bug_bounty.md

 ## Funding

+Parachain projects that apply to any of PAL's funding programs can receive a combine total of up to **$100,000** every 6 months.

-PAL can reimburse **up to 50%** of the total whitehat payout (**platform fees excluded**), with a yearly cap of **$80,000** per project, per calendar year.
+Through the Bug Bounty Reimbursement Program, PAL can reimburse **up to 50%** of the total whitehat payout (**platform fees excluded**), with a yearly cap of **$80,000** per project, per calendar year.
 The maximum payout per reported vulnerability depends on the severity classification per the following table:

 | # Severity | Max Payout       |
 |------------|------------------|